+Paragraph 4.6 of GSR Part 2 [2] states that "Senior management shall identify interested parties for their organization and shall define an appropriate strategy for interaction with them."
+This strategy should be consistent with other strategies within the organization and relevant legal requirements.

 4.16.
-Paragraph 4.6 of GSR Part 2 [2] states that "Senior management shall identify interested parties for their organization and shall define an appropriate strategy for interaction with them."
-This strategy should be consistent with other strategies within the organization.

-- 4.17.
-Senior management should undertake the following: - (a) Decide on the topics that are to be communicated to interested parties on a regular basis, and also on an infrequent basis, including emergencies.
-Regular topics should include the organization's safety performance, its overall performance, and the environmental impact, as appropriate. - (b) Understand the potential impact on the organization from the interaction with interested parties and ensure that the necessary resources for dealing with this impact are provided. - 4.18.
+Senior management should undertake the following:

+- (a) Decide on the topics that are to be communicated to interested parties on a regular basis, occasionally and in case of emergencies.
+Regular topics should include the organization's safety performance, its overall performance, and the environmental impact, as appropriate. - (b) Understand the potential impact on the organization from the interaction with interested parties and ensure that the necessary resources for dealing with this impact are provided.

+4.17.
 Paragraph 4.7 of GSR Part [2] states: